takari/team-book/40-lifecycle.md

 characteristics and so on.

 The Takari lifecycle introduces a new configuration parameter called `accessRulesViolation`, which is set to `ignore` by default.
-You can activate it by setting it to `warn` or `error` in the plugin configuration.
+You can activate it by setting it to `error` in the plugin configuration.
 In addition you need to use the `jdt` compiler:

 ```